Skip to Content

 The loss of a loved one is never easy to deal with.
 It can become even more stressful when it’s time to sit down for the reading of the will.
 You might already know what’s in the will, what you will inherit, and what other family members will inherit if your loved one had this conversation with you long before they passed.
 But, if you’ve never discussed items such as these you could be in for a surprise when the will is read.
 There could be a lot of legal jargon in the will that can get confusing.
 Today, we will explain how a will is read so you can understand as much of it as possible when the time comes.

-The Personal Declaration in San Fernando Valley, CA
+The Personal Declaration in California

 The personal declaration is the first part of the will and one of the most important.
 It names the closest relatives of the deceased, such as their spouse and their children.
 This makes it very clear when reading the will at a later point and these people are referred to as my wife/husband and my children.